PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

 By using adaptive penalty coefficients to enforce constraints, Lagrangian methods convert the solution of a constrained optimization problem to the solution of an unconstrained optimization problem.
-In the :bdg-info-line:`section`, we will briefly introduce Lagrangian methods, and give corresponding implementations in **TRPO** and **PPO**.
+In this section, we will briefly introduce Lagrangian methods, and give corresponding implementations in **TRPO** and **PPO**.
 TRPO and PPO are the algorithms we introduced earlier, if you lack understanding of it, it doesn't matter.